Italy government undersecretary says Monte Paschi won't need state aid

-The bank, which emerged as the weakest lender in a European health check of the sector this summer, is seeking to raise 5 billion euros (4.19 billion pound) by year-end to plug a capital shortfall.
+The bank, which emerged as the weakest lender in a European health check of the sector this summer, is seeking to raise 5 billion euros ($5.3 billion) by year-end to plug a capital shortfall.

 However, the plan has been overshadowed by a Dec.
 4 referendum that could unseat the government of Prime Minister Matteo Renzi, raising concerns that the bank's capital raise may fall short due to market turbulence.